DevExpress/testcafe/docs/articles/faq/README.md

 }
 ```

-In the test code, import it as you would do with a regular JavaScript module.
+In the test code, import it as you would do with a regular JavaScript module:

 ```js
 import config from './config';